 Before we go ahead and break down what makes up the costs of man and van services, though, it is important for you to know what exactly a man and van service is, and how it differs from a professional removal company.

 A man and van, or a man with a van, is perfect for home removals that are either small in size or short in distance.
-Unlike traditional movers which require a whole team of men with a large truck or big Luton vans, a man with a van can easily transport a few pieces of furniture from your current place to your new flat with a transit van.
+Unlike traditional movers which require a whole team of men with a large truck or big Luton vans, a man with a van can easily help you transport furniture such as wood-burning stove, luxury mirrored furniture, refrigerator, washing machine, and other stuff from your current place to your new flat with a transit van.
 This, in effect, comes at a cheaper cost.

-Aside from small home removals, a man and van is also ideal and reasonably priced for student removals, small office removals, furniture collection & delivery, self storage move-ins, and single item transportation.
+Aside from small home removals, a man and van is also ideal and reasonably priced for student removals, small office removals, moving furniture, self storage move-ins, and single item transportation.
 Man and van services are also more amenable to last-minute booking, as opposed to removal companies that require you to book weeks in advance.

 While there are many here are quite a few factors that go into influencing how much a man and van service would cost.
 Here are some of the most common factors:

-Some man and van companies make use of hourly rates as one of the factors to determine what the overall costs of the move will be.
+Some man and van companies make use of hourly rates as one of the factors to determine the overall cost of moving house.
 That means it will all boil down to the amount of furniture and belongings you have, as it will be directly proportional to how long the move will take.

 Meanwhile, man and van service providers may also factor in time to the overall cost via fixed prices that would cover your move from start to finish.
 That means you will either be charged a half-day rate or a full day rate.